megahealth/TestBleLib/README.md

     3. Guide user to pose the specified gestures.
 If the user wears the ring correctly: accY = 0 when fingers point to the ground; accZ = 0 when Palms up.

 ## Tips of calculate daily data
-    1. Start of MegaDailyBean need calculate by yourself. start = MegaDailyBean.time-dailyUnit*60 2.The unit of temp  is ℃ ,temp/10  to get  temperature .
+    1.Start of MegaDailyBean need calculate by yourself. start = MegaDailyBean.time-dailyUnit*60 2.The unit of temp  is ℃ ,temp/10  to get  temperature .
-    3. Please control the timing of sync daily data by yourself.
+    3.Please control the timing of sync daily data by yourself.
+## How to get temperature in monitoring
+    1.Stop monitoring
+    2.Sync daily data
+    3.Parse daily data
+    4.Sync monitor data
+    5.Parse monitor data and combine with filter daily data that synced by step 2 (Daily data's start and end must between in monitor data's startAt and endAt.The developers can store timestamps and temperature by yourself)

 # Remarks
 - Please view the output information with the android studio console